amdiffirent/Online-Bookstore/Template Analysis & Selection.md

 | **Team Planning** | Icebox, Backlog, In Progress, Review, Done | Helps manage long-term planning | Better for high-level product roadmaps |

-## 1.2 Justification for Choosing Automated Kanban
+## 1.2 Justification for Choosing Basic Kanban
-The **Automated Kanban** template is the best fit for our Agile project because:
+The **Basic Kanban** template is the best fit for my Agile project because:

-1. **Automation Enhances Workflow Efficiency**
+1. **Flexible Task Management**
-   - Tasks automatically move between columns based on their status, reducing manual effort.
+   - Provides a simple workflow (*To Do, In Progress, Done*) that can be customized.
-   - This supports Agile’s principle of continuous progress tracking.
+   - Allows tracking of user stories and sprint tasks efficiently.

-2. **Sprint-Friendly Structure**
+2. **Supports Agile Workflows**
-   - The default columns (*To Do, In Progress, Review, Done*) align well with Agile sprints.
+   - Aligns with Agile principles by visualizing work in progress.
-   - The *Review* stage ensures quality control before completing tasks.
+   - Can be customized by adding columns like *Review* or *Blocked* to fit sprint needs.

-3. **Better Visibility and Task Management**
+3. **Easy Adaptability**
-   - Provides real-time insights into task progress.
+   - Since the *Automated Kanban* template is not available in GitHub Beta, this is the closest alternative.
-   - Helps prevent bottlenecks by showing work distribution across stages.
+   - It allows manual control over task movement while still enabling Agile tracking.